ajsb85/squalo.ai/README.md

 ## Camera Installation

 The N2K network has limited data bandwidth, and therefore, it does not support streaming video content.
-To connect Squalo AI, we recommend the network cable from Phoenix Contact part number 1407349 that uses the connector M8  (Coding: A / IP67)
+To connect Squalo AI, we recommend the network cable from Phoenix Contact part number 1407349 that uses the connector M8  (Coding: A / IP67).

+To manage the functionality of your camera, M12 connectors designed for N2K networks can be utilized to turn the device on and off.
+These connectors are widely available and offer user-friendly connectivity to the network.

 ## Camera Enclosure Maintenance